rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/receivers.md

 To obtain a Telegram token, setup a Telegram bot.
 Refer to the [official Telegram guide](https://core.telegram.org/bots/tutorial) for details.
 After you finish configuring the receiver, [add](#creating-receivers-in-the-rancher-ui) it.

 Name the receiver `<namespace>/<alertmanagerconfig-name>/<receiver-name>`.
-Enter `123456789` as the Telegram user ID to send the notifications to.
-To find this Telegram ID, check [the Telegram userinfo bot](https://telegram.me/userinfobot).
+Enter `123456789` as a placeholder for the Telegram user ID to send the notifications to.
+To find your Telegram ID, check [the Telegram userinfo bot](https://telegram.me/userinfobot).

 You should now receive Telegram notifications to the user ID.
 If you don't receive notifications, please check if there are any errors reported in the Pod for the Deployment `rancher-alerting-drivers-sachet` under the `cattle-monitoring-system` namespace.